 Your email subject lines should clearly convey or hint what the reader can expect from your email.
 You should make sure to align the content of your email and your subject line.
 This will build trust and develop a positive relationship between you and your subscribers.

-If an email subject line is too wordy, your audience may not spend the time to review it.
-In fact, they would just consider it spam and ignore it.
+If an email subject line is too wordy, your audience may not spend the time to read it.
+In fact, they will consider it spam and ignore it.

-Moreover, an extremely descriptive subject line is likely to get cut off by most inboxes.
+Moreover, an extremely lengthy subject line is likely to get cut off by most inboxes.
 This is especially important as mobile devices have come to the forefront as primary communication devices.

 On the other hand, some subject lines are too short to be of any value.
 Have you ever noticed a subject line with one word or two words?
 These subject lines appear generic, unprofessional, and spammy.
 Email subject lines should strike a balance between being concise and conveying the point.
 They need to be helpful and relevant to your audience.